Skip Navigation

 • Smoking

 The EMD Serono study is of particular note, as it’s one of the only times Nebula Genomics partners with a third party.
 It’s a collaborative project with EMD Serono, the business behind pharmaceutical giant Merck’s German branch, to begin studying the role of lung cancer mutations in drug response.
 The survey doesn’t ask for personal information but looks to see if you’re qualified to participate in the study.
-Even if you aren’t qualified, you can still earn credits for trying.
+Even if you don’t qualify, you’ll still earn credits for trying.

 Getting results

-Once your sample has made it back to the lab, you get a confirmation email.
-From there, it takes up to 12 weeks for the sample to be fully processed and your results to become available.
+Once your sample has made it to the lab, you’ll get a confirmation email.
+From there, it takes up to 14 weeks for the sample to be fully processed and your results to become available.
 This is longer than most other genetic testing services, which average a wait time of 5-8 weeks, but the service is scaled appropriately considering the sheer volume of data you get from it.
-Our testers got their results back in an average of 11 weeks, slightly shorter than predicted.
+Our testers got their results back after 14 weeks.
+If you want to use a test with a shorter turnaround time, Sequencing.com offers expedited packages for four weeks and 2-3 weeks.
+However, faster results come at a hefty cost — those options cost $1,399 and $1,999, respectively.

-Once your information is ready, you get another email with a link welcoming you back to the site.
+Once your Nebula Genomics results are ready, you get another email with a link welcoming you back to the site.
 From there, you can click through the Traits, Nebula Library, Gene Analysis, and Gene Browser.
-If you’re interested in doing some Deep Ancestry research, you can also then upload those results to YFull (though full turnover and processing takes a few days).
+If you’re interested in doing some Deep Ancestry research, you can also then upload those results to YFull (though full turnover and processing each take a few days and you’ll really only get good info if you have a Y chromosome).

 Downloading your information

-Nebula Genomics believes that you should have agency with your genetic information and takes steps to prove they’re serious.
+Something we greatly appreciate is that Nebula Genomics takes steps to ensure you have agency over your genetic information.
 When your results are ready, you can download all of your genetic data.
 This comes in five files you can pick and choose from:

-• CRAM (a compressed BAM file that contains your reconstructed genome)
+• CRAM (a compressed file that contains your reconstructed genome)

 • CRAI (indexing information for the CRAM file)